Location - Paluma Range National Park, North Queensland, Australia

-Since the Jacobsen Track is no longer maintained, you can no longer drive a 4WD or Motorbike the full length of the track.
+Since the Jacobsen Track is no longer maintained, you can no longer drive a four-wheel drive or motorbike the full length of the track.
 It's best to drive as far as you can along the track and hike the rest.

 Secateurs are recommended for cutting through the Lantana, spiky Solanums, Lawyer Cane (Calamus australis) and Fishtail Lawyer Cane (Calamus caryotoides).
 You may also want to wear gaiters to help prevent the spread of seeds and burrs that would usually stick to your socks.
 Take caution when walking and lookout for snakes.

-You'll need to be fit, capable & have your own gear (listed below).
+You'll need to be fit, capable and have your own gear (listed below).

 Although I consider this adventure relatively straightforward and easy, I recommend keeping your bag as light as possible.